 Refer to this guide for advice on “Looking for a Lab? at the ‘Research & Thesis’ page

 Q: How do students get Honors in Neuroscience?

-A: Information explaining Honors in Neuroscience can be found here:
+A: See this page for information explaining Honors in Neuroscience

 Q: Who advises me?